1100 13th Street, NW, Suite 750Washington, DC 20005202.887.6400Customer Service: 800.544.0155

 Percentage of buyers who want this feature: 92%

 More than anything else, homeowners want a room other than the guest bedroom to stack all the clean laundry in until it finally gets put away.
-A separate laundry room topped the National Association of Home Builders' list of most-wanted home features for buyers of all ages -- from millennials to seniors.
-"Having a separate room [to use for things such as folding or ironing clothes] helps to keep the mess out of your living space . . .
-Potential buyers will see it as a huge benefit," says Paul Sullivan, founder and president of the Sullivan Company, a Newton, Mass., remodeling and custom-building firm.
+A separate laundry room topped the National Association of Home Builders' (NAHB) list of most-wanted home features by buyers.
+"Having a separate room [to use for things such as folding or ironing clothes] helps to keep the mess out of your living space . . . potential buyers will see it as a huge benefit," says Paul Sullivan, founder and president of the Sullivan Company, a Newton, Mass., remodeling and custom-building firm.

 Percentage of buyers who want this feature: 90%